never-lang/never/README.md

 ## Write to stdout functions - print and printf
 Never implements a simple `print(int x) -> int` and `printf(float x) -> float` function.
 The function writes an integer or float parameter `x` (with a new line character) to standard output and returns passed value.
-So far, `printf` by default uses `"%.2f\n"` formatting.
+By default `printf` uses `"%.2f\n"` formatting.
 ```
 func main() -> int
 {